-a) The Company repurchased its own common stock as treasury shares in order to motivate and improve the operating performance of its employees in accordance with the requirements under section 28(2) of the Securities and Exchange Act.
+The Company repurchased its own common stock as treasury shares in order to motivate and improve the operating performance of its employees in accordance with the requirements under section 28(2) of the Securities and Exchange Act.

 The repurchase period is from March 30 to May 29, 2020.
-As of December 31, 2020, the repurchased repurchased treasury shares were 958 thousand shares in total.
-Shares transferred to employees was 0 thousand shares.
+As of December 31, 2021, the repurchased treasury shares were 958 thousand shares in total.
+Shares transferred to employees were 0 thousand shares.
 Therefore, the shares of treasury shares held were 958 shares.